GSA/open-gsa-redesign/_apidocs/regulationsgov.md

     ```
     https://api.regulations.gov/v4/comments?filter[commentOnId]=09000064846eebaf&page[size]=250&page[number]=N&sort=lastModifiedDate,documentId&api_key=DEMO_KEY
     ```
-    The first 5000 documents can be retrieved using the query above by paging through the results where N in the query is the page number between 1-20.
+    The first 5000 documents can be retrieved using the query above and paging through the results where N is the page number between 1 and 20.
     Please note we are sorting the results by lastModifiedDate to ensure we can filter our data by lastModifiedDate later.
     On the last page of this set, please note the lastModifiedDate of the last document.
 In our case, EOIR-2020-0003-5548 is the last document on page 20 and the lastModifiedDate attribute of the document is 2020-08-10T15:58:52Z.
+We will be filtering the data in the next step using this date.

   * Step 4: Page through the next set of 5000 documents:
     ```
     https://api.regulations.gov/v4/comments?filter[commentOnId]=09000064846eebaf&filter[lastModifiedDate][ge]=2020-08-10 11:58:52&page[size]=250&page[number]=N&sort=lastModifiedDate,documentId&api_key=DEMO_KEY
     ```
-    The next 5000 documents can be retrieved using the query above by paging through the results where N in the query is the page number between 1-20.
+    The next 5000 documents can be retrieved using the query above and paging through the results where N is the page number between 1 and 20.

     The lastModifiedDate attribute of the last document in the first set (Step 3) was `2020-08-10T15:58:52Z`.
 This date translates to `2020-08-10 11:58:52` in Eastern time.
 Running the above query should return all documents where lastModifiedDate is greater than or equal to `2020-08-10T15:58:52Z`.
-Its important to note that we are running a "greater than or equal to" query to ensure we do not miss any documents where last modified date is `2020-08-10T15:58:52Z` and it did not make the first set.
+Its important to note that we are running a "greater than or equal to" query to ensure we do not miss any documents where last modified date is `2020-08-10T15:58:52Z`.

     On the last page of this set, please note the lastModifiedDate of the last document and repeat.

-Note: Step 4 should be repeated for as many times as needed to retrieve all 88,061 comments on this document.
+    Note: Step 4 should be repeated for as many times as needed to retrieve all 88,061 comments.

 #### Detailed information for a single comment